Chapter 1

 Our minimum expectation is that you check your email three times per day: first thing in the morning, at noon and at the end of the day.

-Doing so will allow you to stay in the loop with any internal and external communication, while allowing you to disconnect for the majority of the day.
+Doing so will allow you to stay in the loop with any internal and external communication, while allowing you to do focused work for the majority of the day.

 When the communicated items or requests need more time to resolve, the expectation is still to reply within the same business day, and communicate a clear timeline on when an answer will be provided.
 We implement this within reasonable limits - it is ok to respond the next day if the communication is non-urgent and came in late in the day.